Tamilselvan6/GitHubProfileFinder/README.md

 - View the user’s profile details and repositories.
 - Click on the "Show More..." link to display additional repositories or "Show Less..." to collapse them.
 - Use the "View Creator Profile" button to access the app creator's GitHub profile.
+- Reads the username parameter from the URL on page load to display the relevant profile.

 ## API Endpoints
 - Get User Info: `https://api.github.com/users/{username}`